awatson1978/clinical-nightwatch/README.md

 selenium-nightwatch
 ===================

-Dead-easy acceptance testing for your Meteor app with Selenium and Nightwatch.
+Ultra-easy acceptance testing for your Meteor app with Selenium and Nightwatch.

 ####  Requirements